MicrosoftDocs/customer-insights/ci-docs/data/lead-profile-summary.md

 [!INCLUDE [public-preview-banner](includes/public-preview-banner.md)]

 Dynamics 365 Sales users can enrich their lead summary with an insight from Customer Insights - Data.
 The insight is based on unified activity data ingested by the user, such as customer reviews, purchases, appointments, web logs, and more.
-The insight is an observation of the following characteristics:
+The insight is an observation of one of the following characteristics:

 - **Customer's sentiment**: Their attitudes or feelings toward the business and their products or services.
 - **Customer's behavior**: The cadence of their activities such as time intervals between appointments.